Access graph: a novel graph representation of public transport networks for accessibility analysis: Results and analysis

 Next, we turn to investigating access equity.
-Values of $G_M$ and $G_{30}$ are in the interval between $\approx 0.05$ and $\approx 0.4$, with the exception of networks with $t_{max}\lesssim 30$ min where $G_{30}=0$.
+Values of inflection access inequality $G_M$ and 30-min access inequality $G_{30}$ are in the interval between $\approx 0.05$ and $\approx 0.4$, with the exception of networks with $t_{max}\lesssim 30$ min where $G_{30}=0$.
 This happens for two of the one-line networks, Rennes and Genoa, as well as Copenhagen.
 The value of $G_M=0.14$ is a further indicator of the quality of the Copenhagen metro.
 The highest disparities are observed for Valencia ($G_M=0.40, G_{30}=0.33$) and Madrid ($G_M=0.37, G_{30}=0.40$).
-The largest value of $G_{30}=0.42$ is observed for New York, however, with its large size and maximum travel time, this is expected and the value $G_M=0.25$ indicates moderate inequality.
+The largest value of $G_{30}=0.42$ is observed for New York however, with its large size and maximum travel time, this is expected and the value $G_M=0.25$ indicates moderate inequality.

-For the illustrative example of the Amsterdam metro in the previous section (\ref{sec:amsterdam}), the values of the accessibility indicators are: $t_M=29$ min, $\delta t_M = 0.54$, $\overline{D}_M = 0.64$, $\overline{D}_{30} = 0.64$, $G_M = 0.20$, $G_{30} = 0.20$, indicating high global levels of accessibility and a high degree of equity in access distribution across the network.
-Among networks of similar dimension, the overall accessibility levels of the Amsterdam network are somewhat below those of the Copenhagen and Toulouse networks, comparable to the Lyon metro, and significantly outperforming the Atlanta network.